QuentinRa/blog.quentinra.dev/operating-systems/linux/env/files/index.md

 #### Binaries ⚒️

-Folders used to store commands and binaries.
+Folders are used to store commands and binaries.

 * `/bin/`: system binaries
 * `/usr/bin/`: all users binaries